kittiphonp/kittiphonp.github.io/index.md

 #### Articles

+- K. Phalakarn, Y.C.
+Tsai, and I. Hasuo.
+"Widest Path Games and Maximality Inheritance in Bounded Value Iteration for Stochastic Games," Proc. of the 23nd International Symposium on Automated Technology for Verification and Analysis (ATVA 2025). (to appear)
+- Y.C.
+Tsai, K. Phalakarn, S. Akshay, and I. Hasuo.
+"Chance and Mass Interpretations of Probabilities in Markov Decision Processes," Proc. of the 36th International Conference on Concurrency Theory (CONCUR 2025). (to appear)
 - K. Phalakarn, S. Pruekprasert, and I. Hasuo. "[Winning Strategy Templates for Stochastic Parity Games Towards Permissive and Resilient Control](https://link.springer.com/content/pdf/10.1007/978-3-031-77019-7_12.pdf)," Proc. of the 21st International Colloquium on Theoretical Aspects of Computing (ICTAC 2024), pp. 197--214. (with Best Paper Award)
 - K. Phalakarn, V. Suppakitpaisarn, F. Rodriguez-hendriguez, and M. A. Hasan. "[Vectorized and Parallel Computation of Large Smooth-Degree Isogenies using Precedence-Constrained Scheduling](https://tches.iacr.org/index.php/TCHES/article/view/10963/10270)," IACR Trans. on Cryptographic Hardware and Embedded Systems (TCHES), vol. 2023, issue 3, pp. 246--269.
 - K. Phalakarn, V. Suppakitpaisarn, and M. A. Hasan. "[Speeding-Up Parallel Computation of Large Smooth-Degree Isogeny Using Precedence-Constrained Scheduling](https://link.springer.com/content/pdf/10.1007/978-3-031-22301-3_16.pdf)," Proc. of the 27th Australasian Conference on Information Security and Privacy (ACISP 2022), pp. 309--331.